Skip to main content

 Speaking to your GP

 Your first step should be speaking to your GP about your condition and how to proceed with planning for a baby.
-You might also want to contact Genetic Alliance, a charity supporting people with genetic conditions.
+You might also want to contact Genetic Alliance UK, a charity supporting people with genetic conditions.

 Pre-implantation genetic testing for aneuploidy (PGT-A)